 The 2014 season, Eygabroat saw four Beacons earn All-Little East Conference honors.
 Senior Jamill Moquete became just the second player in program history to be named the conference's Player of the Year.
 The Boston native would then make program history by becoming the first player under Eygabroat, and second in school history, to be drafted in the Major League Baseball (MLB) Amateur Draft.
 Moquete, was selected in the 32nd round by the Baltimore Orioles, after a standout three-year career with UMass.

-Most recently Eygabroat helped the Beacons earn their highest regular season finish in the Little East Conference, earning the No. 2 seed heading into the conference tournament in 2011.
-It was also in that year that he coached the LEC and ECAC Player of the Year in Ryan Walsh.
+In 2011 Eygabroat saw senior Ryan Walsh earn LEC and ECAC Player of the Year accolades.
 Walsh would go onto be named a First Team All-American as well as sign a professional contract.

-During Eygabroat's n10 years his program has produced three All-Americans, the league's Pitcher of the Year three times and Player of the Year two times, 10 All-New England Region honorees and 26 players have been named to the Little East Conference All-Star squad.
+During Eygabroat's 13 years his program has produced six All-Americans, the league's Pitcher and Rookie of the Year three times and Player of the Year two times, 26 All-New England Region honorees and 43 players have been named to the Little East Conference All-Star squad.
 His players have also competed in prestigious summer leagues around New England such as the legendary Cape Cod League and New England Collegiate Baseball League.
 Since 2008, Eygabroat has had two of his former players sign professional contracts to play in the CanAm Independent League.